creame/joinchat/README.txt

 ### 🧪 Try Joinchat
 Do you want to test the Joinchat configuration panel without installing it?
 You can try it in a [WordPress on the fly demo](https://demo.tastewp.com/creame-whatsapp-me)

+### 🎨 "Business Chat" is our WordPress theme recommended
+**Business Chat** is a versatile WordPress theme designed for businesses seeking a professional online presence.
+It offers a fully responsive design, built-in SEO tools, extensive customization options, and a chat integration through Joinchat.
+It's compatible with popular page builders and backed by dedicated customer support.
+Also it's the ultimate solution for a high-performing, user-friendly business website.

+**Business Chat** offers both a [free](https://wordpress.org/themes/business-chat/) and a [premium version](https://superbthemes.com/business-chat/), catering to businesses with varying budgets and requirements.
+This flexibility makes it an ideal choice for businesses looking for a comprehensive and versatile solution to establish their online presence.

 ### ⌁ If you like Joinchat 😍
 1. Please leave us a [★★★★★](https://wordpress.org/support/plugin/creame-whatsapp-me/reviews/#new-post) rating.
 We'll thank you.